cherjuli/MAPs-Project/paper/README.md

-Currently the paper is just available upon request via email: julian.wenzel@uni-tuebingen.de
+Currently the paper is just available upon request via email: julian.wenzel[at]uni-tuebingen.de